Explosions blast Ukraine’s Ivano-Frankivsk airport as Russia attacks

 Explosions appear to hit Ukraine’s Ivano-Frankivsk airport as Russia attacks

-Terrifying footage has shown the sky light up in western Ukraine as explosions rock the country’s Ivano-Frankivsk airport.
+Recent footage shows the sky light up in western Ukraine as explosions rock the country’s Ivano-Frankivsk airport.

-It comes only hours after Russia’s Vladimir Putin launches an attack on the Ukraine.
+It comes only hours after Russia’s Vladimir Putin launched an attack on the Ukraine.

-They added that the airport’s fuel and lubricants depot is on fire.
+They added that the airport’s fuel and lubricants depot was set on fire.

 Sign up to our free newsletters here